This is a 3-day training course for those seeking recognition as a registered funeral presider.

 $125 per person

-morning tea, lunch, and afternoon tea.
+A simple morning tea, and afternoon tea will be provided.

 |UME Grant:||Short-term Education Grants are available for those in financial need.

 Please go to the UME Scholarships page for more information.

 The pre-course reading list has been set (see below) –